Easy Gochujang Jjigae (Korean Spicy Chili Paste Stew)

 Difficulty Easy

-A delicious, mouthwatering Korean Stew that’s on the table in 15 minutes: Spicy Gochujang Jjigae!
-Gochujang, also known as Korean chili paste, seasons this simple yet hearty stew.
-With the addition of tofu cubes and tender chunks of fish — this is a simmering pot of spicy and healthy deliciousness!
+A delicious and easy Korean soup that’s on the table in 15 minutes: Spicy Gochujang Jjigae!
+A scoop of Gochujang, also known as Korean chili paste, seasons this simple yet hearty stew.
+Add chunks of white fish, potato, and soft tofu to make it a hearty, substantial meal.
+Serve with white rice to balance all that spice!
+A simmering pot of spicy and healthy deliciousness.

 What is Gochujang Jjigae?

-Gochujang Jjigae is a flavorful Korean stew that stars Gochujang — Korean fermented chili paste.
-An underrated, everyday soup that’s commonly cooked at home, a simple scoop of Gochujang flavors the entire soup.
+Gochujang Jjigae is a delicious Korean stew flavored with Gochujang — Korean red pepper chili paste.
+A simple, everyday soup cooked at home — all you need is a scoop of Gochujang to flavor the soup.

-The beauty of this Korean soup recipe: it can be customized to your liking.
-My version — with anchovy broth, big chunks of white fish, and plenty of jiggly tofu — is a seafood version full of Korean flavors.
+There are many ways to make Gochujang Jjigae.
+My version — with anchovy broth, big chunks of white fish, and plenty of jiggly tofu — is a seafood version.
 The light and delicate broth is full of briny, seafood flavor.
-Pure Korean comfort food!
+A good option for when you are craving the light, gentle flavors of the sea.

 Ingredients: